-About the Program
+About the Program:

+The American Bar Association Young Lawyers Division (ABA YLD) presents the annual Awards of Achievement Program.
 This program is an opportunity for state and local young lawyer organizations Affiliated with the ABA Young Lawyers Division to submit their best projects for evaluation and recognition by a jury of their peers.
 It is designed to encourage project development by recognizing the time, effort, and skills expended by young lawyer organizations in implementing public service and bar service projects in their communities.
 Additional recognition is given to minority attorney involvement projects and Affiliate newsletter programs.
 The information acquired is ultimately disseminated throughout the Affiliate network, the national conferences, The Affiliate newsletter, and general YLD clearinghouse activities.

 Any ABA YLD Young Lawyer Affiliated Organization affiliated under Articles 3.1 (a) or 3.1 (b) of the ABA YLD Bylaws is eligible.
 For more information on Affiliate eligibility, see the ABA YLD Bylaws.

-Applications and exhibits should be mailed to:
+*Exhibits should be mailed to: